-In setting its scope, Internal Audit should take into account business strategy and should form an independent view of whether the key risks to the organisation have been identified, including emerging and systemic risks, and assess how effectively these risks are being managed.
-Internal audit's independent view should be informed, but not determined, by the views of management or the Risk function.
-In setting its priorities and deciding where to carry out more detailed work, Internal Audit should focus on the areas where it considers risk to be higher.
+In setting its scope, Internal Audit should form its own judgement on how best to segment the audit universe given the structure and risk profile of the organisation.
+It should take into account business strategy and should form an independent view of whether the key risks to the organisation have been identified, including emerging and systemic risks, and assess how effectively these risks are being managed.
+Internal Audit’s independent view should be informed, but not determined, by the views of Management or the Risk function.
+In setting out its priorities and deciding where to carry out more detailed work, Internal Audit should focus on the areas where it considers risks to be higher.

 6. Scope of Internal Audit